xrayfortytwo/templategeneration/README.md

-# Non of this is nearly ready, just a to learn new cool things.
+# Non of this is nearly ready, just to learn new cool things.

 ## Motivation